Luligabi1/MagicFungi/README.md

 ## Build
 If you want to build this yourself, please clone the repository and execute `gradlew build` in the projects folder.

-Latest public build will be at the `master` branch, while the latest development build in `development`.

-Artifacts will be generated at `/build/libs`
+Artifacts will be generated at `/build/libs`.